 Looking to enjoy spring’s gentle breezes?
 Check out the local outdoor hotspot, the Oconee River Greenway.
 Complete with a dog park, walking trails, and picnic spots, this grassy scene is excellent for a Sunday afternoon picnic, a midday stroll, or a game of frisbee.
 With the Oconee River adjacent to the park, a fishing trip or kayak adventure from one of our local outfitters could complete your day.
 Access to the park is free and dogs are welcome outside the dog park if leashed.

 Andalusia is open for public tours and listed on the National Register of Historic Places.
-Open Tuesday to Saturday from 10-4 with the last tour beginning at 4, Andalusia makes for a great stop on your first visit to Milledgeville!
+Open Tuesday - Saturday from 10 am - 4 pm with the last tour beginning at 4 pm, Andalusia makes for a great stop on your first visit to Milledgeville!
 Out of caution, please be aware of safety protocols and procedures before visiting.

 THE CLUB ON LAKE SINCLAIR